fromothers/www.maxhallinan.com/posts/_posts/2018-06-16-a-word-on-container-port-configuration.md

 is that the exposed port is baked into the image.
 This would seem to make the image less portable.
 What if there is another process already listening on the same port?
-This isn't a problem because container ports are mapped to host ports.
+That isn't a problem because container ports are mapped to host ports.
 If container A and container B both expose port `3000`, A can be mapped to `3001` and B can be mapped to `3002`.